-The LRFP is also a strategic framework for key local decisions - these local considerations are embedded in the Board's Long-Range Facilities Planning 2020-2030 Strategy document.
-The LRFP Strategy document represents a long-term vision that will slowly evolve over time.
-The narrative below outlines the process that unfolded in the fall of 2020 in the development of the Long-Range Facilities Planning Strategy 2020-2030.
+The LRFP is also a strategic framework for key local decisions - these local considerations are embedded in the Board's Long-Range Facilities Planning 2020-2030 Strategy document in Appendix A. The LRFP Strategy Document represents a long-term vision that will slowly evolve over time.
+The narrative below outlines the process that unfolded in the fall of 2020 in the development of the Long-Range Facilities Planning 2020-2030 Strategy.

-At the September 28, 2020 public meeting of the Board of Education, a Timeline and Workplan was adopted by motion by the Board to formalize the process to update the 2019 draft LRFP to a 2020 LRFP for Board approval in January 2021.
+'At the September 28, 2020 public meeting of the Board of Education, a Timeline and Workplan was adopted by motion by the Board to formalize the process to update the 2019 draft LRFP to a 2020 LRFP for Board approval in January 2021.

-After the September meeting a Strategy document was developed by the Board and staff and was presented to the Facilities Planning Committee on October 21, 2020.
+After the September meeting a Strategy Document was developed by the Board and staff and was presented to the Facilities Planning Committee on October 21, 2020.
 The Committee recommended it to the Board for approval subject to changes made by trustees before being finalized.
 The Board adopted that motion at the public meeting of October 26, 2020.
-A series of Trustee workshops, with transparent communication to stakeholders and feedback from them, took place in November to make changes to the strategy which was completed by the Board on December 3, 2020.
+A series of Trustee workshops, with transparent communication to stakeholders and feedback from them, took place in November to make changes to the strategy which was completed by the Board on December 3, 2020. '

-The original version and the last version of the Strategy document both have the same District Context section and Annual Long-Range Facilities Planning Process sections.
-The table below compares, in major categories and sub-categories, the content of both versions, illustrating the work the trustees did to reach the last version.
+The original version and the last version of the Strategy Document both have the same District Context section and Annual Long-Range Facilities Planning Process sections.
+The table below compares, in major categories and sub-categories, the content of both versions, illustrating the work the Trustees did to reach the last version.

-Original Version Final Version Educational Vision Broad Educational Vision Educat The Educated Citizen Student Success VSB Strategic Plan - District Vision Statement VSB Strategic Plan - Goal 1 and Objectives Cional Programming Priorities Indigenous Education Diverse Learners Strategic Work that Supports Improving Student Outcomes Sustainability Action Plan Educational Programming Priorities Indigenous Education Diverse Learners • Secondary Programming French Immersion Programs Elementary Programming Secondary Programming Choice Programming Community Programming Guidin g Principles for Planning Learning Environments 1.
-2. 3.
-4. 5.
-4. 3.
-4. Schools Access to Safe Schools Preferred School Size Stable Catchments Sustainability/Active Transportation Through an Equity Lens Neighbourhood Schools Safe Schools Spaces for Learning Partnerships that Support Student Learning Foundational Supports and ActionsSupporting Documents
+Original Version Final Version

+Educational Vision Broad Educational Vision

+The Educated Citizen Student Success VSB Strategic Plan - District Vision Statement VSB Strategic Plan - Goal 1 and Objectives Strategic Work that Supports Improving Student Outcomes Sustainability Action Plan

+Educational Programming Priorities Educational Programming Priorities

+Indigenous Education Indigenous Education

+Diverse Learners Diverse Learners

+Secondary Programming Elementary Programming

+French Immersion Programs Secondary Programming

+Choice Programming

+Community Programming

+Guiding Principles for Planning Learning Environments

+Equity of Access Through an Equity Lens

+Access to Neighbourhood Schools Neighbourhood Schools Safe Schools

+2. Access to Safe Schools Safe Schools Spaces for Learning

+3. Preferred School Size Partnerships that Support Student

+4. Stable Catchments Learning

+5. Sustainability/Active 2536

+Transportation

+6. Partnerships

+Building for Modern Learning

+1. New and Replacement

+Schools

+2. Flexible Buildings & Sites

+3. Maximize Funding for

+Programs & Services

+Balancing Enrolment with Capacity

+Foundational Supports and Actions

+Supporting Documents

-- Active Transportation
+Active Transportation

-Green Spaces, Resource
+2. Green Spaces, Resource

 Conservation and Climate Change

-- 3. Capital Asset Management Plan
+3. Capital Asset Management Plan

-- Additional Actions
+Additional Actions

-- 1. Preferred School Size
+Preferred School Size

-- 2. Projections for Student Numbers
+2. Projections for Student Numbers

-- 3. Seismic Mitigation Program
+3. Seismic Mitigation Program

-- 4. Flexible Buildings & Sites
+4. Flexible Buildings & Sites

-- Maximize Funding for Programs & Services
+5. Maximize Funding for Programs &

+Services

-- 6. Balancing Enrolment with Capacity
+6. Balancing Enrolment with Capacity

-- 7. Capacity Utilization
+7. Capacity Utilization

-- 8. Collaboration with COV and UEL
+8. Collaboration with COV and UEL

-- 9. Planning Horizon
+9. Planning Horizon